mrkazawa/border-chain/src/benchmark/crypto/README.md

 vagrant@actor3:~$ cat result.csv
 ```

-**Note**: The result of the benchmark will vary depending on the host machines, where you perform the benchmark.
+**Note**: The benchmark result will vary depending on the host machines where you perform the benchmark.
 Moreover, our benchmark can leverage the multi CPUs that the guest machines have.